 As the Elite 250 closes in on its 30th anniversary, it has proven itself as a both an icon of the 80’s scooter era and a classic example of Honda reliability.
 While riding an older scooter might not suit everyone, The Elite 250 is one of the easier ones to live with as it’s a very simple yet rugged design that typically requires little attention once it’s running well.
 The typical complaints about an Elite 250 are the lackluster front drum brake, and the nervous handling at high speeds caused the small tires and short wheelbase.
 The Helix with its longer wheelbase, larger tires and front disc brake is the better scooter for regular high speed use.

-OWNER REVIEWS - Browse the Honda Elite 250 Owner Reviews
+OWNER REVIEWS (21) - Browse Elite 250 Owner Reviews REVIEW - Add Your Review

 * Highway cruising speeds